xrpronin17/xrpl-dev-portal/content/_code-samples/airgapped-wallet/js/README.md

 ## Machine 1 Setup
 Since this machine will be airgapped, it is best to use Linux as the Operating System.

-1. Clone all the files under the [`airgapped-wallet`](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/airgapped-wallet/js) directory
+1. Clone all the files under the [<span class="code-snippet">airgapped-wallet</span>](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/airgapped-wallet/js) directory

-2. Import all the modules required by running: `npm install`
+2. Import all the modules required by running: <span class="code-snippet">npm install</span>

 3. Airgap the machine by following the security practices written [here](#security-practices).

-4. Run `node airgapped-wallet.js`
+4. Run <span class="code-snippet">node airgapped-wallet.js</span>

 5. Scan the QR code and fund the account using the [testnet faucet](https://test.bithomp.com/faucet/)